-Pair it with our sourdough pizza crust to experience the amazing flavor of a brick oven pizza straight from Italy!
+Pair this deliciously simple pizza sauce with our sourdough pizza crust to experience the amazing flavor of a brick oven pizza straight from Italy!

-Neapolitan style pizza sauce ingredients are simple and allow the flavor of your toppings to shine!
+The ingredients for this fresh pizza sauce allow the flavor of your toppings to shine!

-- San Marzano tomatoes: Look for whole, peeled San Marzano tomatoes in a 28 oz. can.
-Some cans will come with basil so make sure to check the label.
+- San Marzano tomatoes: Look for a large, 28 oz. can of whole, peeled San Marzano tomatoes without any other ingredients listed.
+(Some brands will come with basil and/or tomato puree added so make sure to check the label.)
 Plum tomatoes are a good substitute.

 - Salt: Salt is totally optional if you need to moderate salt intake.
 Salt brings out the flavor of tomatoes but a little goes a long way.
 Start out with ½ teaspoon and taste before adding more.

-Step 1: Place a mesh strainer over a large bowl.
-Pour a 28 oz. can of whole, peeled San Marzano tomatoes into the strainer and use your hands to crush the tomatoes.
+Place a mesh strainer over a large bowl.
+Pour a 28 oz. can of whole, peeled San Marzano tomatoes into the strainer.
+Use your hands to crush the tomatoes.

 Squeeze the tomatoes to remove as much moisture as possible, allowing the juices to collect into the bowl beneath the strainer.

-(The juice extracted from the tomatoes can be saved and used for other recipes such as soup.)
+TIP: The juice extracted from tomatoes can be saved and used for other recipes such as beef stew or chili.
+Transfer the juice to a covered container and store it in the refrigerator for up to one week.

-Step 2: Transfer the pulp to a tall glass container and stir in the salt.
+Transfer the pulp to a tall glass container and add the salt.
 Use an immersion blender to puree the tomatoes until they are at the desired consistency.
 Taste for salt and adjust if needed.

-Make sure to head on over to our sourdough pizza crust recipe if you haven't already.
-Top it with this sauce for a pizza that will knock your socks off!
+- Top your sourdough pizza crust with this quick pizza sauce for an authentic Italian flavor that will knock your socks off!

 - 28 oz. peeled San Marzano tomatoes